Diseases & Conditions

 Your surgeon will discuss the possible complications with you before your operation.

 Rehabilitation.
-At first, the repair needs to be protected while the labrum heals.
-To keep your arm from moving, you will most likely use a sling for 2 to 4 weeks after surgery.
+At first, your shoulder needs to be protected while the repaired structures heal.
+To keep your arm from moving, you will most likely use a sling for 2 to 6 weeks after surgery.
 How long you require a sling depends upon the severity of your injury and the complexity of your surgery.

 Once the initial pain and swelling has settled down, your doctor will start you on a physical therapy program that is tailored specifically to you and your injury.

 In general, a therapy program focuses first on flexibility.
 Gentle stretches will improve your range of motion and prevent stiffness in your shoulder.
 As healing progresses, exercises to strengthen the shoulder muscles and the rotator cuff will gradually be added to your program.
 This typically occurs 6 to 10 weeks after surgery.

 Your doctor will discuss with you when it is safe to return to sports activity.
 In general, throwing athletes can return to early interval throwing 3 to 4 months after surgery.

 The majority of patients report improved shoulder strength and less pain after surgery for a SLAP tear.

 Because patients have varied health conditions, complete recovery time is different for everyone.

 In cases of complicated injuries and repairs, full recovery may take several months.
 Although it can be a slow process, following your surgeon's guidelines and rehabilitation plan is vital to a successful outcome.

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.